 Reasons Behind Threat to Flora and Fauna

-Class 9 social science chapter for natural vegetation and wildlifeunderlines the threats to flora and fauna due to various ill human activities and natural calamities.
+Class 9 social science chapter for natural vegetation and wildlife underlines the threats to flora and fauna due to various ill human activities and natural calamities.

 The ecosystem has an important role, therefore, the conservation of flora and fauna is very important.
-There are 1,300 plant species which are endangered and 20 species are now extinct.
+There are 1,300 plant species that are endangered and 20 species are now extinct.
 The main reasons behind this threat to nature are:

 - Chemical and industrial waste causing pollution

 - Hunting of endangered species for commercial species

 The government’s steps to conserve natural vegetation and wildlife include: